hova88/Lidardet/README.md

 A rewrite verson of Lidar detection deeplearning framework ([PointPillars](https://github.com/traveller59/second.pytorch)) for autonomous-driving (pc or vehicle computer) applications.

+# What's this Repository

+you can use it repository to achieve `fast Lidar detection` in your autoware device. (only test in Nvidia Xavier: each frame process less than `50 ms`!)

-# what's PointPillars
+## what's PointPillars

-Welcome to PointPillars.

-This repo demonstrates how to reproduce the results from [_PointPillars: Fast Encoders for Object Detection from Point Clouds_](https://arxiv.org/abs/1812.05784) (to be published at CVPR 2019) on the
+[Pointpillars](https://github.com/traveller59/second.pytorch) demonstrates how to reproduce the results from [_PointPillars: Fast Encoders for Object Detection from Point Clouds_](https://arxiv.org/abs/1812.05784) (to be published at CVPR 2019) on the
 [KITTI dataset](http://www.cvlibs.net/datasets/kitti/) by making the minimum required changes from the preexisting open source codebase [SECOND](https://github.com/traveller59/second.pytorch).